RyanBoyles14/CSC131-Group4/SoftwareRequirementsSpecification.md

 <a name="hardwareInt"></a>
 #### 3.1.2 Hardware Interface
-###### The software will save metrics results to .txt files within the Group4 repository for the user to view.
+###### The software will save metrics results to stdout or to an XML or JSON file within the Group4 repository for the user to view.
 The software also temporarily clones and stores Git repository files locally to run metrics on.

 <a name="softwareInt"></a>
 #### 3.1.3 Software Interface
-###### The software works with Picocli, JGit, Maven, and ANTLR
+###### The software works with:
-(add version numbers)
+    JGit v5.1.3.201810200350-r
+    SLF4J v1.7.25
+    ANTLR v4.7
+    GitHub Classgraph v4.6.6
+    Reflections v0.9.11
+    Picocli v3.8.1
+    Jackson FasterXML v2.9.7
+    Woodstox FasterXML v5.2.0

 <a name="commInt"></a>
 #### 3.1.4 Communication Interface